I Feel Like I Have a Lump in My Throat--

 with lump in the throat symptoms.

-Gastroesophageal reflux disease can be treated with antacids.
-A natural
+episodes of acid reflux per week.
+GERD can be treated with antacids.
+A

-treatment for the condition involves deglycyrrhizinated licorice (DGL), a
+natural treatment for the condition involves deglycyrrhizinated licorice

 In a 1978 study by Reed PI and Davies WA, the drug carbenoxolone,